-1. Prospect calves are 2023 calves from the following projects: Un-haltered Cow Calf (calf must be broke to lead), Haltered Cow-Calf, or Bucket/Bottle Calf.

-2. Prospect calves need to be weighed on Wednesday, July 26, 2023, to be considered for class breakdown.

-- 3. Each class (heifer and bull/steer) will need a minimum of three per class or they will be combined. - 4.
-Classes will be broken by weight. - 5.
-Class breakdown will be dependent on entries and will be decided on Wednesday, July 26, 2023.
+- 1. Prospect calves are 2024 calves from the following projects: Un-haltered Cow Calf (calf must be broke to lead), Haltered Cow-Calf, or Bucket/Bottle Calf. - 2.
+Prospect calves need to be weighed on Wednesday, of fair, to be considered for class breakdown. - 3.
+Classes will be broken by weight. - 4.
+Class breakdown will be dependent on entries and will be decided on Wednesday, of fair.

-Lot 88 - Prospect Heifer

-Lot 89 - Prospect Bull/Steer
+Lot 88 - Prospect Heifer Lot 89 - Prospect Bull/Steer

-4-H BOTTLE/BUCKET CALF & 4-H BOTTLE/BUCKET CALF PLUS ONE-YEAR DEPARTMENT
+BOTTLE/BUCKET CALF & BOTTLE/BUCKET CALF PLUS ONE-YEAR DEPARTMENT